Estimating Food Photography: A Helpful Guide For Food Photographers

 Finalizing and organizing the images for your clients is an important part of the service you provide.
 What format do they prefer their images to be in (TIF’s, JPG’s, etc)?
 Do they have specific naming conventions for their images?
 Do they want the images delivered on an external hard drive (I typically use these) or sent through an online gallery?
 Make sure you know what the client prefers so you can make the image delivery as convenient and easy for them as possible.

 This can be tricky for clients to answer, especially if they’re not familiar with working with food photographers.
-But, ask it anyway. 😉
+But, ask about their budget anyway. 😉 If they seem hesitant to answer this question, or don’t know how to answer this question, try giving them a range to work within.

 READ MORE ABOUT: UNREALISTIC PROJECT REQUESTS AND HOW TO HANDLE THEM

-After you’ve discussed the questions above, you can start creating a fair estimate.
+After you’ve discussed the questions above, you can start creating a fair estimate for the client’s project.
 The structure of your estimate should be divided into four sections:

 • CREATIVE FEE